Mesmerizing Beauty Unveiled: Exploring Akaka Falls, a Natural Wonder to explore and capture in photographs (upated 2023)

 Lapahoehoe Point – a scenic area on the Hamakua with rugged cliffs, gorgeous coastline views and a historic market to a tragic tsunami event here.

-Details to visiting the State Park
+Details and tips to visiting Akaka Falls State Park

 There is a separate parking fee and also fee per person visiting the park grounds